Tutankhamun: Reign of vizier Ay

+Horemheb Iry-pat fulfillment

+Horemheb succeeded to the throne as pharaoh after Ay's death.
+As pharaoh, Horemheb saw to it that the restoration of the traditional ancient Egyptian religion that Tutankhamun was previously spearheading was completed, restabilizing the nation.
+Notably, during the standard damnatio memoriae process that each new Egyptian pharaoh undertakes, Horemheb defaced Ay's tomb, but left Tutankhamun's untouched, presumably out of respect.
+Nevertheless, Horemheb's damnatio memoriae venture was one of the most elaborate and successful damnatio memoriae campaigns in Egyptian history.

+In due course, Horemheb had selected then civilian military officer, Ramesses I, as heir to the throne.
+Ramesses I's grandson, Ramesses II, would go on to found the Ramesside dynasty and become the greatest pharaoh of ancient Egypt.
+This initiated a new royal bloodline, replacing the royal bloodline that ended with the death of Tutankhamun.

 Tomb

 Tutankhamun was buried in a tomb that was unusually small considering his status.
 His death may have occurred unexpectedly, before the completion of a grander royal tomb, causing his mummy to be buried in a tomb intended for someone else.
 This would preserve the observance of the customary 70 days between death and burial.
 His tomb was robbed at least twice in antiquity, but based on the items taken (including perishable oils and perfumes) and the evidence of restoration of the tomb after the intrusions, these robberies likely took place within several months at most of the initial burial.
 The location of the tomb was lost because it had come to be buried by debris from subsequent tombs, and workers' houses were built over the tomb entrance.